meleu/RetroPie-joystick-selection/README.md

 ## Changelog

+**2016-06-26**: now the install.sh creates a gamelist.xml entry for joystick_selection.sh.

-*2016-06-25*: 1) Added an initial dialog menu.
+**2016-06-25**: 1) Added an initial dialog menu.
 2) Renamed the file `input_selection.sh` for `joystick_selection.sh` for a better description of what it does.
 3) The files is no more at `$HOME/bin`, the jslist is at `/opt/retropie/supplementary` and joystick_selection.sh is directly at `$HOME/RetroPie/retropiemenu/`

-*2016-05-23*: Show the current config and give the chance to keep it or not.
+**2016-05-23**: Show the current config and give the chance to keep it or not.
 Also show the configurations made at the end of the process and give the chance to accept it or not.

-*2016-05-22*: Added joystick and RetroPie menu support.
+**2016-05-22**: Added joystick and RetroPie menu support.

-*2016-05-21*: This is the very first version.
+**2016-05-21**: This is the very first version.
 Please give me feedback if problems occur.

 ## Files Description